nextstrain/ncov/narratives/ncov_sit-rep_it_2020-03-13.md

 <!-- Here, we see a large clade of sequences from Europe. -->
 Qui osserviamo un gran numero di sequenze dall'Europa.
 <!-- Notably, sequences from many different countries intercalate, indicating that COVID-19 is already circulating quite widely across Europe. -->
-In particolare, le sequenze di molti Paesi diversi si intercalano, indicando come il COVID-19 stia già circolando piuttosto ampiamente in tutta Europa.
+In particolare, le sequenze di molti Paesi diversi risultano mescolate, e ciò indica che il COVID-19 sta già circolando piuttosto ampiamente in tutta Europa.
 <br><br>

 <!-- Zooming in on the map, we see that there are many links between Italy and other areas; however, it is important to keep in mind that the directionality of these links can't always be confidently inferred.
 Other hypotheses can also explain these data (e.g., if an unsampled case infected both a secondary case sequenced in Italy and a secondary case sequenced elsewhere). -->